 Please try to leave the coach as free as possible on a training night and training and match day.
 Their first priority is to the players.
 The worst time to discuss a players progress is at these times.

-Please watch our matches and training, but please only observe the training.
-If the session is inside the training is strictly players and coaches only.
+Please watch our matches and training, but please only observe.
+If a session is inside the training is strictly players and coaches only.
 If you drop them and return rest assured that coaches will never leave until the last player has been collected.